 You are able to add an IP address, subnet mask and broadcast address to an interface on your host system using the following commands:

-$ ip address add <IP_address/prefix_len> broadcast + dev <interface>
+$ sudo ip address add <IP_address/prefix_len> broadcast + dev <interface>

 For example, below we are configuring the SPF+ A port/cable on Crimson TNG to the suggested host IP address/prefix_len (10.10.10.10/24) using the network adapter (enp1s0f0).